hugowangler/D7050E/HOME_EXAM.md

 $\frac{\lang p, \sigma \rang}{\lang p(\overrightarrow{v}), \sigma \rang \ \Darr \ \lang n, \sigma \rang}$

+- Explain (in text) what an interpretation of your example should produce, do that by dry running your given example step by step.
+Relate back to the SOS rules.
+You may skip repetions to avoid cluttering.

+TODO

 - Compare your solution to the requirements (as stated in the README.md).
 What are your contributions to the implementation.

 I implemented the interpreter myself and the interpreter executes programs according to the SOS defined above.
 Additionaly it can also handle else-if statements, scoping and contexts (different variable values depending on the scope and context etc.).